MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ### order_multiway()

-Conditions data for Cleveland multiway charts.
+Conditions multiway data for Cleveland multiway charts.

 *Multiway data* comprise two independent categorical variables and one quantitative variable with a value for each combination of levels of the